top of page

 Jaye

 Jaye brings over 30 years of experience in the nonprofit sector, dedicated to serving individuals and communities facing complex challenges.
-Her work has included leadership and support for organizations addressing underage substance abuse, domestic and sexual violence, and housing for families of terminally and chronically ill children, as well as veterans of post-9/11 wars.
+Her work has included leadership and support for organizations addressing underage substance abuse, domestic and sexual violence, housing for families of terminally and chronically ill children, and care for severely disabled veterans of the post-9/11 wars.

-She holds a Master’s Degree in Management with a concentration in Nonprofit Leadership and undergraduate degrees in Behavioral Science.
-Jaye’s work reflects a steady, compassionate approach to fostering resilience, healing, and meaningful growth.
+She holds a Master’s Degree in Management with a concentration in Nonprofit Leadership, along with undergraduate degrees in Behavioral Science.
+Jaye’s work reflects a steady, compassionate approach to fostering resilience, healing, and meaningful growth in the individuals and communities she serves.

 CPT Decoteau, Andrew.jpg